andrew-d/blog/content/post/password-cracking.md

 cd oclHashcat-plus-0.13
 ```

-Note that, despite the fact the project is called “oclHashcat”, we’re actually
+Note that, despite the fact the project is called "oclHashcat", we're actually
-going to be using the “cudaHashcat” command.
+going to be using the "cudaHashcat" command.
 You can verify everything
 extracted correctly by trying to crack a simple hash.
-Here’s the full example
+Here's the full example
 and output from my tests:

 ```